The Plant Explained

 How modern products use it

-In a finished product, cyperus rotundus oil is typically blended with a skin-safe carrier (jojoba, argan, or coconut-derived) and applied as a few drops twice daily to clean skin after hair removal.
+In a finished product, cyperus rotundus oil is typically blended with a skin-safe carrier (jojoba, argan, or coconut-derived MCT) and applied as a few drops twice daily to clean skin after hair removal.
 The two formats you'll see most often:

 - Dropper bottle (e.g. Hadea 30ml): for daily AM/PM application at home.